 So, let’s take a look at how our Italian family spends their Christmas.

 The Christmas season starts in Italy on the Feast of the Immaculate Conception of Mary which is also a holiday in Italy.
 This is the day that many Italians put up their Christmas trees and the cities light up their streets with colored lights.
 Why?
 Because Mary is the mother of the Light, Jesus!
 But there are other traditions that are celebrated on this day!

-Let’s go to Naro, Piero’s city, to see how they celebrate the Christmas season.
+Let’s go to Naro, Piero’s city, to see how they open the Christmas season.

 And what would Piero do on Christmas day?
 Most likely, he will walk around Naro and visit some older people and his friends.
 He certainly would have decorated his home so I’m sure he will make a video for all of us to see.
 He will most likely sing at the Christmas Eve or Christmas Day Mass.
 And I’m sure he will spend time singing with his grandfather, Pietro.
 Most importantly, he will spend the day with his family!

 Christmas in Bologna!
 How does Ignazio celebrate Christmas?

 Unlike Piero and Gianluca, Ignazio and his family live in a big city and like cities in America there are many events.

 The Christmas tradition in Bologna has deep roots.
 The Bolognese Nativity Scene (Presepe) goes back to the Middle Ages.
 The tradition of the Presepe dates back to the 13th century and one of the oldest Presepe in the world is preserved in Bologna.
 What makes the Bolognese Nativity different?
 It is life size and includes clothes that are different from the traditional Neapolitan style.
 They are dressed in a medieval style.
 In Porretta Terme in the Emilian Apennines another Presepe which is one of the oldest Presepe in the world is kept in the church of Capugnano.